akleiner26/Abacus/README.md

   ## Usage
   To run locally, use npm start from the command line.
 Or follow the link below to the deployed app on heroku.

+  A Test login available for use is:
+  email: daveL@gmail.com
+  password: password1

+  If you'd like to see PassportJS working, you can use this second test login:
+  email: vinceG@gmail.com
+  password: password2

   ## Images

   ### LogIn